The Best Magnetic Shower Curtains (2026)

 What is a magnetic shower curtain?

 A magnetic shower curtain has magnets or weights sewn into the bottom hem.
 They hold the curtain down against the side of the tub so it stops billowing inward when the water runs and stops clinging to your legs.
-Curtains like the Powerful Anti-Billowing Magnetic Shower Curtain use this design specifically to keep the bottom edge in place.
+Curtains like the Powerful Anti-Billowing Magnetic Shower Curtain use this design to keep the bottom edge in place.

 Do magnets actually stop the curtain from blowing in?